cyclone-github/cyclone_sort/README.md

 # Cyclone Sort
 Alternative to sort (GNU coreutils) that is cross compiled for Linux, Windows & Mac.
+Cyclone Sort by default will sort and dedup input.
+See usage examples below.

 Usage Examples:
 - sort -help _(displays help)_